-- In March this year the Cabinet Office issued guidance on decision making in the preelection period.
-That guidance clarifies that the government can continue to operate as usual until the election, but with restraint in respect of significant appointments and government advertising. - This circular provides guidance on the constitutional procedures that will apply after the general election.
-It includes key dates, a summary of the transition process between administrations, and references to other guidance material. - All Ministers, Ministers' offices, and government agencies are expected to follow these guidelines. - For the purposes of this circular, "government agencies" means agencies in the state sector, including public service departments, other state services, agencies in the wider state sector (see paragraphs 3.2-3.4 of the Cabinet Manual for a complete definition of the state sector), and other agencies within Ministers' portfolios that do not form part of the state sector.
+- 1 In February this year the Cabinet Office issued guidance on decision making in the pre-election period.
+That guidance reiterates that the government has the right to govern as usual until the election.
+As in previous election years, the government has chosen to exercise restraint in respect of significant appointments and government advertising. - 2 This circular provides guidance on the constitutional procedures that will apply after the general election.
+It includes key dates, a summary of the transition process between administrations, and references to other guidance material. - 3 All Ministers, Ministers' offices, and government agencies are expected to follow these guidelines. - For the purposes of this circular, "government agencies" means agencies in the state sector, including public service departments, other state services, agencies in the wider state sector (see paragraphs 3.3-3.5 of the Cabinet Manual for a complete definition of the state sector), and other agencies within Ministers' portfolios that do not form part of the state sector.